trushad0w/clickhouse-migrate/README.md

 `-n` / `--name <name of a new migration file>` — this is a required parameter

-`-dir` / `--migration_dir` — optional parameter for providing path to directory with migration files
+`-dir` / `--migration_dir` — optional parameter for providing path to directory with migration files, default value `./migrations`, can be replaced by `CLICKHOUSE_MIGRATE_DIRECTORY` environment variable

 Example usage:
 ```shell